TaigaWalk/Cyber-Deception/README.md

-# Cyber-Deception
-Automated Canary Token Deployment

-Overview
-Canary tokens are a powerful tool for deception in cybersecurity, designed to alert defenders of potential breaches by acting as enticing bait for attackers.
-However, manually deploying these tokens across an organization can be tedious, error-prone, and time-intensive.

-This repository contains two Python scripts designed to streamline the deployment of canary tokens:
-  1. Deployment Script: Automatically deploys and verifies the placement of files on target machines using CrowdStrike’s Real-Time Response (RTR) APIs.
-  2. Upload Script: Uploads files to the CrowdStrike cloud for use in RTR operations.

-These scripts are platform-agnostic, supporting both macOS and Windows environments.

-Problem Statement
-Manual Deployment Challenges
-1. Time-Consuming: Placing tokens manually across multiple endpoints is inefficient.
-2. Error-Prone: Ensuring consistency in token placement and configuration is difficult at scale.
-3. Scalability Issues: Large organizations cannot feasibly manage manual deployments for hundreds or thousands of endpoints.

-Why This Solution?
-To address these challenges, this solution leverages CrowdStrike RTR APIs to automate:
--Directory creation and permission setting.
--File uploading and placement.
--Token renaming for authenticity.
--Verification to ensure deployment success.

-Additionally, sensitive credentials like API keys are securely managed using 1Password, ensuring a secure and streamlined authentication process.

-High-Level Functionality
-Deployment Script (Deployment.py)
-Authenticate with 1Password: Retrieves CrowdStrike API credentials securely.
-Initialize RTR Connection: Starts an RTR session on the target machine.
-Directory Management:
-Creates directories with appropriate permissions (macOS: chmod, Windows: icacls).
-Ensures directories are prepped for token placement.
-File Upload and Placement:
-Uploads the specified file to the desired directory.
-Renames the file for added authenticity.
-Verification:
-Validates that the file exists and has appropriate permissions post-deployment.
-Cleanup:
-Removes the device from the RTR-enabled group once the deployment is complete.
-Upload Script (Upload_File_Crowdstrike.py)
-File Upload:
-Uploads local files to CrowdStrike’s cloud repository for use during RTR operations.
-File Verification:
-Confirms the successful upload of files.
+# Automated Canary Token Deployment via CrowdStrike RTR

+## Overview

+Manual Canary Token deployment is a tedious and error-prone process, especially when managing multiple endpoints.
+Canary Tokens act as digital tripwires, alerting defenders when malicious actors interact with them.
+However, deploying these tokens manually across various devices poses significant challenges:
+- **Time-Consuming**: Manually creating directories and placing tokens.
+- **Prone to Errors**: Incorrect configurations can lead to ineffective deployments.
+- **Lack of Scalability**: Enterprises with large networks cannot efficiently scale manual processes.

+This repository contains two scripts designed to automate and streamline Canary Token deployment using CrowdStrike's Real-Time Response (RTR) API.

+## Why These Scripts Were Created

+To address the challenges of manual deployment, these scripts:
+- Upload  and deploy tokenized files securely to endpoints using CrowdStrike RTR.
+- Automate directory creation with proper permissions.
+- Rename files to match the desired naming conventions.
+- Ensure permissions are correctly applied for both macOS and Windows environments.
+- Provide verification steps to confirm successful deployment.

+## Scripts

+### 1. `Upload_File_Crowdstrike.py`

+This script uploads tokenized files to CrowdStrike's cloud repository for access during deployment.
+Key features:
+- **File Validation**: Ensures the file exists locally before uploading.
+- **CrowdStrike Integration**: Uses the RTR API to upload files to the cloud.
+- **Metadata Handling**: Includes optional descriptions for better file identification.

+### 2. `Deployment.py`

+This script automates the deployment process by:
+- **Identifying Target Hosts**: Using device serial numbers to query and retrieve host information via CrowdStrike API.
+- **Setting Up Directories**: Ensuring directories exist with appropriate permissions.
+- **Uploading Files**: Placing Canary Tokens in the specified directories.
+- **Renaming and Verifying Files**: Confirming file existence and renaming for consistency.
+- **Cleaning Up**: Removing the target device from RTR-enabled groups post-deployment.

+## Key Features

+- **Cross-Platform Compatibility**: Supports macOS and Windows environments.
+- **Secure Authentication**: Leverages 1Password for fetching API credentials securely.
+- **Automated Permissions**: Ensures folders and files are accessible by the intended users.
+- **Verification**: Validates file placement and permissions.

+  ## Prerequisites

+1. **Python Environment**: Ensure Python 3.7 or higher is installed.
+2. **Dependencies**: Install required packages from `requirements.txt`.
+3. **CrowdStrike RTR Access**: Ensure you have API credentials with permissions to use RTR features.
+4. **1Password CLI**: Install and configure the `op` CLI for secure credential management.
+5. **Tokenized Files**: Prepare the Canary Tokens you wish to deploy.